Employment and Workplace Retaliation Attorneys in Pasadena

 If you are an employee in Pasadena and believe that your employer retaliated against you (or your coworkers), you are protected and should obtain a free case evaluation by one of our experienced Pasadena Workplace Retaliation Attorneys.
 Please call us at 877-789-9707 or fill out the Online Form for a complimentary review of your retaliation claims

-Stephen Danz & Associates is California’s Largest Employee-Side Law Firm
+Stephen Danz & Associates is a Statewide California Employee-Side Law Firm

-We are one of the largest firms to specialize in employment litigation surrounding workplace retaliation.
+We are a statewide employment law firm with a presence in most of California and specialize in employment litigation surrounding workplace retaliation.
 Retaliation in the workplace takes place when an employee submits a report or claim of discrimination, harassment, or employer misconduct to his or her supervisor, the Equal Employment Opportunity Commission (“EEOC”) or a California state agency, and the employer as result treats the employee negatively.
 The most common types of retaliation include firing, demotion, removal from training or advancement opportunities, moving employees into other undesired job responsibilities, discipline, or curtailing the employee’s compensation or benefits.